 Suggestions for Rainy Day Activities on Maui

-• Visit the Maui Ocean Center (pictured), a world-class tropical aquarium located in Maalaea.
+• Visit the Maui Ocean Center, a world-class tropical aquarium located in Maalaea.
 With a commitment to marine science, education, and conservation, Maui Ocean Center’s exhibits and activities feature only marine life that is found in Hawaiian waters.
 They also have a new 3D dome theater where you can watch their own incredible humpback whale film.
 Fabulous place to visit, rain or shine!
 Reservations are currently required, check their site as requirements change.

-• Relax and renew yourself at a spa for an “aaaaah-some” rainy day experience.
+• Relax and renew yourself at a Maui spa for an “aaaaah-some” rainy day experience.
 Maui boasts some of the finest spas in the United States, many of which are located directly at our biggest resorts.
 The Andaz and Grand Wailea are famous for their spas.
 That being said, we can’t say enough about Sam and his team at Maui’s Best Massage and Spa (locations in both Kihei and Lahaina.)

-• Take cover at a shopping mall.
+• Take cover at one of Maui’s shopping malls.
 Lahaina Cannery Mall in West Maui is the only fully enclosed mall on the island, but there are also many open-air malls that offer plenty of cover.
-The largest — and my personal favorites — are Whalers Village (pictured, in Kaanapali, West Maui) and The Shops at Wailea (South Maui).
-Queen Kaahumanu Center in Kahului is another large mall on Maui, but it has struggled in recent years and, at the time of this update, it is in foreclosure . . . so its future is uncertain at this point.
+The largest — and my personal favorites — are Whalers Village in (Kaanapali, West Maui) and The Shops at Wailea (South Maui).
+Queen Kaahumanu Center in Kahului is another large mall on Maui, but it has struggled in recent years and, at the time of this update, more stores keep dropping . . . so its future is uncertain at this point.
 In addition to shopping and dining, most malls also provide other special activities, such as live entertainment, cultural craft classes, farmer’s markets, and other great options.

 • Discover some of Maui’s many small museums.
 Here’s a list provided by the Hawaii Museums Association.
 Lahaina, in particular, has a number of interesting museums that are ideal for rainy-day exploration, like the Wo Hing Chinese Museum.
 Check this link for current open museums in Lahaina.

 • Fully explore the facilities and programs at your Maui lodging.
 Many Maui accommodations offer spas, fitness classes, dining options, cultural programs, craft fairs, live music, hula shows, and other indoor or under-cover options that are perfect for a rainy day.

 • Enjoy a leisurely coffee break, a meal, or drinks at one of Maui’s many cozy restaurants and coffee shops.
 Check out Better Things Cafe in Paia for a boutique cafe with a comfy atmosphere.
 Try something different like their Vegan Bullet Latte along with their delicious pesto toast.
 The perfect coffee break!

 • Chase down rainbows!
 Will you find that pot of gold?
 Once the sun starts to peek out, you will be treated to quite a display – big rainbows, small rainbows, double rainbows, and the VERY rare moonbow (a rainbow at night).
 So have your camera ready!